ow2-proactive/catalog-client/docs/CatalogObjectControllerApi.md

 <a name="getRawUsingGET"></a>
 # **getRawUsingGET**
-> File getRawUsingGET(bucketName, name, sessionID)
+> String getRawUsingGET(bucketName, name, sessionID)

 Gets the raw content of the last revision of a catalog object